 Just like every High Street commercial bank the BoE has the power to create money or liquidity out of thin air.
 That is how it was possible to provide £1,000 billion to the finance sector almost overnight, as the 2007-9 financial crisis deepened.
 And – just like every commercial bank – it is powerless without borrowers, and in particular without borrowers that hold collateral the bank deems to be of value.
 Because the Bank operates at the macroeconomic level of the economy, its clients are institutions that have a macroeconomic impact.
 These include the government, other central banks as well as commercial banks and other financial services firms.
 Commercial banks, by contrast, operate at the microeconomic level, providing finance to individuals and firms.

 Third, the BoE has limited power to maintain and stabilise the value of the currency.
 It derives this power largely from the health of the economy and because it is backed by 30.3 million British taxpayers.
-Thanks to the free market dogma that transformed the BoE at the end of the Bretton Woods era, the Bank has only one instrument at its disposal for adjusting the value of the currency: the rate of interest.
-This means that when speculators attack, as happens periodically, the only defence the Bank has is to raise interest rates.
+Thanks to the free market dogma that transformed the BoE at the end of the Bretton Woods era, the Bank has only one instrument at its disposal for influencing the value of the currency: the rate of interest.
+This means that when speculators attack, as happens periodically, the only defence of the currency available to the Bank of England is to raise interest rates.
 As we also know, high interest rates favour finance capital and rentiers, while low rates of interest favour industry and labour.
-This means that to defend the currency, the Bank has to damage firms and individuals active within the economy.
+This means that to defend the currency, the Bank has to damage firms and individuals active within the economy, while favouring those that gain from lending.
 Prior to the deregulation of the 1960s and 70s, the Bank had the power to manage and stabilise the currency by intervention in foreign exchange markets rather than by manipulation of the interest rate.
-Speculators used monetarism’s ‘free market’ economic theory to remove that power and restore the currency to its role as a speculative asset for the rentier class.
+Speculators used monetarism’s ‘free market’ economic theory to remove that power and restore the currency to its role as a speculative asset for the rentier financial class.

 Fourth, the Bank of England has ‘supervisory’ powers over banks, building societies, credit unions, major investment firms and insurers.